-Bump bonding is extensively used in the electronics industry for the attachment of integrated circuit dies to printed circuit boards or other substrates.
-Two different bump bonding techniques have been used for ATLAS: electroplated solder (PbSn) bumping [58, 60] and evaporative indium bumping [61].
+Bump bonding is extensively used in the electronics industry for the attachment of integrated circuit die to printed circuit boards or other substrates.
+Two different bump bonding techniques have been used for ATLAS: electroplated-solder(PbSn) bumping [63, 65] and evaporative-indium bumping [66].
 Both bump deposition processes are done at the wafer level.
-The principle of a bumped sensor - electronics pixel element is sketched in Figure 28.
-The substantial demands on the handling require that the wafers get bumped with their original thickness (~ $700\mu m$ for the 20 cm IC wafers).
-Wafer thinning is done after bump deposition by covering the bumps with a photo resist layer and a UV releasing tape for bump protection and for handling.
-The wafers are then thinned by backside grinding to $180 \,\mu$ m- $190 \,\mu$ m.
-They are diced and singulated immediately afterwards and then they are tested again on a probe station to assure that they are still functional and ready for the ¤ip-chip process.
+The principle of a bumped sensor - electronics pixel element is sketched in Fig. 25.
+The substantial demands on the handling require that the wafers get bumped with their original thickness ($\sim 700 \mu m$ for the 20 cm integrated circuit wafers).
+Wafer thinning is done after bump deposition by covering the bumps with a photoresist layer and a UV releasing tape for bump protection and for handling.
+The integrated circuit wafers are then thinned by backside grinding to about $190 \,\mu\text{m}$.
+They are diced immediately afterwards and then the die are tested again on a probe station to assure that they are still functional and ready for the flip-chip process.